Ganon's Castle Walkthrough

 - Get behind Ganon and attack his weak point, the tail.

-- Hitting his face with a Light Arrow will stop him, making it easier to get behind him.
+- Stun him with a Light Arrow and get behind him.

 - You can also go between Ganon's legs.